 Borough Market is one of our favourite places in London.
 I wouldn’t be lying if I told you that it is one of the places we have been going to most weekends since we have lived here.

-And it is for all these reasons that we love this place and we recommend everyone who visits London to visit it.
+And it is for all these reasons that we love this place, and we recommend everyone who visits London to visit it.

-What to see at Borough Market in London
+About Borough Market in London

-Borough Market is a market where you can find a wide variety of fresh, quality produce, frequented by top chefs from around the UK.
+Borough Market is where you can find a wide variety of fresh, quality produce frequented by top chefs from around the UK.
 It is known that there has been a market in this area dedicated to the buying and selling of produce and livestock since before 1014, so we are talking about a market that originated over 1000 years ago, making it the oldest market in London.

-London Bridge has always been one of London’s most important landmarks, and was the most accessible area for the sale of produce and livestock in its day.
+London Bridge has always been one of London’s most important landmarks and was the most accessible area for the sale of produce and livestock in its day.
 Farmers and traders came to sell their produce and livestock.
-During its more than 1000 years of existence, the market has changed location several times, and was even banned in 1754 because of the traffic it caused.
-The building in which it stands today was designed in 1851, and was renovated in 2001.
+During its more than 1000 years of existence, the market has changed location several times and was even banned in 1754 because of the traffic it caused.
+The building in which it stands today was designed in 1851 and was renovated in 2001.

 When is the best time to visit Borough Market: Opening times

-- Monday 10:00 – 17:00 some stalls only
+- Monday 10:00 – 17:00, some stalls only

-- Tuesday 10:00 – 17:00 Some stalls only
+- Tuesday 10:00 – 17:00, some stalls only

-- Wednesday 10:00 – 17:00 Market complete
+- Wednesday 10:00 – 17:00: Full Market

-- Thursday 10:00 – 17:00 Market complete
+- Thursday 10:00 – 17:00: Full Market

-- Friday 10:00 – 18:00 Market complete
+- Friday 10:00 – 18:00: Full Market

-- Saturday 08:00 – 17:00 Market complete
+- Saturday 08:00 – 17:00: Full Market

-- Sunday 10:00 – 16:00 Closed
+- Sunday 10:00 – 16:00: Full Market

 How to get to Borough Market in London